furrowb/ansible-dev-env/README.md

 ### Git

 While likely installed on most Unix machines already, Git is the most popular source control tool out today.
-Chances are if you're reading this, you probably are at least somewhat familiar with it.
+Chances are if you're reading this, you are already familiar with it.

 ## Common issues